Simon-Lajoie/ReaditWebApp/README.md

 # READIT
-A web application project that uses REST API and websocket to allow users to create accounts, publish posts and comments, upvote and downvote, and participate in a multi-user chat.
+Readit is a Reddit-like web application developed using the Java Spring Boot framework.
+The project utilizes REST API and WebSockets to allow users to create accounts, publish and comment on posts, upvote and downvote, and participate in real-time multi-user chat.
+The goal of the project is to showcase the use of Spring Boot for building modern and scalable web applications with user authentication, data storage and real-time functionality.

 ## Features
 * Create account